danvolchek/AdventOfCode/README.md

 ## Generating new solution directories

-`go run cmd/template/main.go` or `make template` will infer which directory to generate by looking at the last completed puzzle and generating the next one.
+`go run cmd/template/main.go` without arguments (or `make template`) will infer which directory to generate by looking at the last completed puzzle and generating the next one.
 E.g. if 2021/5/leaderboard exists, it'll generate 2021/5/optimized.
 Once that exists, it'll generate 2021/6/leaderboard, and so on.

-When inferring arguments, solutions to skip can be specified through `cmd/template/skip.txt`.
-Each line is of the format `year/day/types # optional comment` where types is a comma separated list of either `l` for leaderboard solutions or `o` for optimized solutions.
+When inferring arguments, solutions to skip can be specified through `skip.txt`.
+Each line is of the format `year/day # optional comment`, and if day is omitted the entire year is skipped.
-If no types are provided it defaults to all types for that day, if no day then all days for that year.
-Comments optional.

-The year/day/type can be provided manually as well.
+The arguments can be provided through the command line as well.
 See `go run cmd/template/main.go --help` for argument info.

 ## Updating the completion tables

-`go run cmd/readme/main.go` or `make readme` will update the completion tables below based on the directory structure of the repository.
+`go run cmd/readme/main.go` (or `make readme`) will update the completion tables below based on the directory structure of the repository.
 It takes no arguments.

 ## Doing both

-`make` will infer a new day and then update the readme.
+`make` will infer a new day, create it, and then update the readme.

+## Running tests

+`make test` will run tests on the command scripts.

 # Completion